-GitHub helps you to get access to latest open-source toolsets and additional information.
-You can explore Appium, REST Assured, SeleniumHQ, etc. Besides, if you have your own projects and code fragments, you are able to upload them to GitHub to receive a feedback.
-Moveover, GitHub account can be added to your resume.
+GitHub helps you to get access to the latest open-source toolsets and additional information.
+You can explore Appium, REST Assured, SeleniumHQ, etc. Besides, if you have your own projects and code fragments, you are able to upload them to GitHub to receive feedback.
+Moreover, a GitHub account can be added to your resume.

 Do not neglect networking

 While shifting to automation, always keep practicing.
-Do not lose any opportunity on your way to automation.
+Do not lose an opportunity on your way to automation.
 Enjoy the process and never give up!